AElfProject/AElf/docs-sphinx/architecture/smart-contract/events.md

 #### Event option

 During the execution, Events are used internally to represent events that have happened during the execution of a smart contract.
-The event will be logged in the transaction traces logs (a collection of LogEvents.
+The event will be logged in the transaction traces logs (a collection of LogEvents).

 ```protobuf
 message Transferred {